Akshay-Thakare/kMeans/readme.md

 ![alt tag](http://stanford.edu/~cpiech/cs221/img/kmeansViz.png)

-Figure 1: K-means algorithm.
+_Figure 1: K-means algorithm.
 Training examples are shown as dots, and cluster centroids are shown as crosses. (a) Original dataset. (b) Random initial cluster centroids. (c-f) Illustration of running two iterations of k-means.
 In each iteration, we assign each training example to the closest cluster centroid (shown by "painting" the training examples the same color as the cluster centroid to which is assigned); then we move each cluster centroid to the mean of the points assigned to it.
-Images courtesy of Michael Jordan.
+Images courtesy of Michael Jordan._

-2. Steps of implementation
+**2. Steps of implementation**

 In the clustering problem, we are given a training set x(1),...,x(m)x(1),...,x(m), and want to group the data into a few cohesive "clusters."
 Here, we are given feature vectors for each data point x(i)∈ℝnx(i)∈Rn as usual; but no labels y(i)y(i) (making this an unsupervised learning problem).
 Our goal is to predict kk centroids and a label c(i)c(i) for each datapoint.
 The k-means clustering algorithm is as follows:

 ![alt tag](http://stanford.edu/~cpiech/cs221/img/kmeansMath.png)

-3.Objectives of the analysis
+**3.Objectives of the analysis**

-4.Data sets used snapshot
+**4.Data sets used snapshot**

-5.Step by Step calculation on that dataset.
+**5.Step by Step calculation on that dataset.**

-6. Results and Discussions
+**6. Results and Discussions**

-6. Conclusion for your problem
+**7. Conclusion for your problem**